Islington’s Safe Haven scheme

-We currently have 67 sites dotted across the borough – look out for ‘Safe Haven’ stickers displayed in windows to see who’s involved or find a full list of Safe Havens here.
+We currently have 67 sites dotted across the borough – look out for ‘Safe Haven’ stickers displayed in windows to see who’s involved or find a full list of Safe Havens on the council website.

-Find out more about the Safe Haven scheme here.
+Get more information about the Safe Haven scheme.